bcbcbcbcbcl/coursera-download-with-selenium/README.md

 python /home/bcbcbcbcbcl/Desktop/coursera-download.py -u youremail@gmail.com -p yourpassword
 ```

-- Enter the coursename you want to download exactly as shown in website
+And enter the coursename you want to download exactly as shown in website
 ```
 Please enter the coursename you want to download exactly as shown in the website: sequence models
 ```
-(Please make sure it is in your courses **Last Active** list)
+(Make sure it is in your courses **Last Active** list and please be noted that this script is only use to download all videos in one course per time but not all courses in one certificate)

 ### Other options